UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 | Annual licensing | $0 | $0 | $0 |

-The $420 gap between the UNAS 4 and Pro 4 narrows when you already own a 10G switch.
-Conversely, if you need to buy a switch to use the Pro 4's SFP+ ports, the effective gap can reach $800+ — which makes the Pro 8 with its 10GbE RJ45 port a more compelling upgrade.
+The NAS itself costs $120 more (Pro 4 vs UNAS 4), but the deployed-cost difference can be much larger if the Pro 4 requires a new 10G switch, DACs, or transceivers.
+Conversely, if you already own a 10G switch, the gap narrows to the $120 device price difference.
+If you need to buy a switch, the effective gap can reach $800+ — which makes the Pro 8 with its 10GbE RJ45 port a more compelling upgrade.

 All three models are license-free with no per-seat charges.
-A comparable Synology DS925+ ($600) plus a Synology camera license pack quickly exceeds the UNAS Pro 4 in total spend, and the Synology RS422+ rackmount ($750+) has no 10G and only 4 bays.
+A comparable Synology DS925+ ($600) with similar storage capacity and the Synology RS422+ rackmount ($750+) with no 10G and only 4 bays illustrate the competitive pricing, though the platforms differ significantly in software capabilities.

 Migrating to a New UNAS from an Existing Device